 43. IPO: Initial public offering.

 44. EBIT: Earnings before interest and tax.
-This is often used as an indicator of a company’s profitability, and may also be referred as “operating earnings,” “operating profit,” “profit before interest and taxes (PBIT),” or “operating income.”
+This is often used as an indicator of a company’s profitability, and may also be referred to as “operating earnings,” “operating profit,” “profit before interest and taxes (PBIT),” or “operating income.”

 45. ROA: Return on assets.
 This measure is often used to analyze profitability relative to assets.